The focal point in art is one of the most important concepts you will need to learn as an artist.

 For example, say you are painting a seascape and your focal point in the painting is a small fishing boat with an old man and his son fishing on it.

 This is the importance of relativity.
-Relativity is an extremely powerful concept in painting which many seem to overlook.
-Instead of always trying to make your focal point more active and interesting, you could give your focal point power my making the rest of the painting uninviting in comparison.
+Relativity is an extremely powerful concept in painting that many seem to overlook.
+Instead of always trying to make your focal point more active and interesting, you could give your focal point power by making the rest of the painting uninviting in comparison.

 The positioning of your focal point in relation to the rest of the painting is an important decision.
 You need to ask yourself…